7Ayush-cyber/Plant_disease_prediction-/README.md

 - `Tomato_Target_Spot`
 - `Tomato_healthy`

-For each disease, the app provides:
+For each disease, the model provides:

 - Natural Treatment
 - Chemical Treatment